schlomm/koop/README.md

 #Koop - Custom Setup
+## Major parts of this documentation might be outdated as koop has experienced many changes!!!

 Information about koop can be found [here](https://github.com/Esri/koop).
 In short: koop is something like an adapter between several (mapping-)APIs to serve those as ESRI Feature Service or as a geojson output.
 You can also describe it as a small "Feature Manipulation Service".
 For more information check the above link.